 Avoid Certain Hair Growth Products

-There are many products which claim to promote hair growth on the top of your head.
+There are many products that claim to promote hair growth on the top of your head.
 However, you should steer clear of these when it comes to your patchy beard.
 Some chemicals found in hair products are far too harsh to come in contact with your skin.
 Particularly, a compound called Minoxidil.
 So by using these products on your beard, you are exposing the underlying skin to damage.
 This can cause dryness and other irritations which can cause your hair to fall out, making the patches worse.